 As a Discord user, you’re probably familiar with our Community Guidelines: they explain what kind of behavior isn’t allowed or tolerated on Discord.
 These guidelines operate alongside policies that are intended to prevent or mitigate harm to our users.

-When we become aware of a violation of our Community Guidelines and policies, our team takes action, which can include anything from warning or banning users, to shutting down servers, and engaging with the authorities as appropriate.
-We encourage users to report any activity that violates our guidelines, Terms of Service, or our other policies in the Discord mobile app or by filling out our reporting form.
+When we become aware of a violation of our Community Guidelines and policies, our team takes action, which can include anything from warning or banning accounts, to removing servers, and engaging with the authorities as appropriate.
+We encourage users to report any activity that violates our guidelines, Terms of Service, or our other policies in the Discord mobile app.
+Learn more about submitting a report here.

 As part of our ongoing efforts to keep users safe, we regularly review and update our policies and Community Guidelines.
 During this process, our Policy team assesses the potential harms caused by a particular type of content or behavior.
 We look at the problem holistically and try to understand how it manifests not just on Discord, but also on the internet and society more broadly.